PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Sea Dangers Awareness: Tides, Currents, Weather, And More

 • Shifting Tides: These can affect your navigation and drain you of your energy if you're not careful.
+Consult tide tables before every trip and understand how tidal height affects launch and landing locations.

 • Weather Changes: Especially something as unpredictable as a sudden storm - having knowledge about weather patterns could always come in handy.
+Learn more about safe wind speeds for kayaking to plan safer trips.
+Check marine forecasts, not just general weather reports.

 Being aware of these dangers doesn't mean we need to be fearful – after all, knowledge and preparation dispel fear.
 But awareness helps us take vital precautions so that our love for adventure doesn't lead us into perilous waters.